kalvn/Shaarli-Material/README.md

 - **config.MATERIAL_NO_QRCODE**: OPTIONAL: Removes the QR code control of the theme.
 To completely get rid of QR Codes, you of course need to disable the qrcode plugin as well.
 - **config.MATERIAL_DATE_FROMNOW**: OPTIONAL: If set to true, enables dates to be displayed with the 'from now' notation. ex: 2 days ago.
 Set it to false to disable this.
 - **config.MATERIAL_DATE_PATTERN**: OPTIONAL (but REQUIRED if MATERIAL_DATE_FROMNOW is enabled): This date pattern MUST match the MATERIAL_PHP_DATE_PATTERN option but doesn't use the same notation.
 Check this for more information about the notation: http://momentjs.com/docs/#/parsing/string-format/ ex: 'DD/MM/YYYY'.
 It's used to correctly convert dates to the 'from now' notation.
 - **config.MATERIAL_COLOR**: OPTIONAL: Customizes the theme's colors.
-I suggest picking colors from here : https://www.google.com/design/spec/style/color.html#color-color-palette with the shades 500, 600 and 700 for the 3 following settings, respectively.
-MATERIAL_COLOR is mandatory and represents the main color (used for the toolbar or the buttons).
-- **config.MATERIAL_COLOR_FOCUS**: OPTIONAL: Used for the hover and focus effects on buttons.
-- **config.MATERIAL_COLOR_ACTIVE**: OPTIONAL: Used for the active effect on button (when they are clicked).
+It's used for example on Android for notification bar.
+It will generate `<meta name="theme-color" content="YOURCOLORHERE">`.

 Here is an example of what you can configure (in real life, there will be other parameters in the file, just add those to the different categories):